Our StoryTo understand a place, you must understand its people

 In Sweden subdivisions of farms continued, but rural life experienced a resurgence, with both animals and cultivated land, reaching its peak in the 1930s.

 Previously, the farm estate encompassed 46 hectares, with six hectares dedicated to cultivated fields and the remaining expanse utilized as pasture and woodland.
-A croft building “torp” in Swedish was also allocated on the edge of the farmland until 1936.
+A croft building “torp” in Swedish was also allocated on the edge of the farmland until sold in 1936.

 The buildings maintains a period-appropriate pillar construction and timber-framed walls.
 The estate also features an older single-width residential building, formerly utilized as a brew house and grain loft.